 3. Decontamination of Mercury

 Many of us enjoy cuisines that have cream as a major ingredient, and some of us even use it for skincare.
 The saturated fat content of cream has several uses for humankind.
 To prepare cream from milk, it goes under several processes including decantation.
 In most of the separation techniques based on decantation, gravity plays an important role.
 The centrifugation method is used in dairies to simulate gravity via acceleration.
 The milk to be skimmed is placed into a large centrifuge machine in a closed jar.
 The milk starts spinning at a very high speed in this container when the centrifuge machine is turned on.
-Because of this, the milk is split into the cream and skimmed milk.
+Because of this, the milk is split into a cream and skimmed milk.
 The lighter cream floats over the skimmed milk and can be extracted by decantation.
 The extracted cream further goes under centrifugation to be separated in butter and butter-milk, which can be separated by physical filtration.

-6. Sugar Beet Processing
+5. Sugar Beet Processing

-8. Blood Fractionation
+7. Blood Fractionation

-10. Manufacture of Vinegar
+9. Manufacture of Vinegar

 Vinegar has been a frequent part of the human diet for thousands of years, and at the same time, it has a variety of other uses such as domestic, medical, and industrial.
 It plays an important role as an ingredient in salad dressings, ketchup, hot sauce, and other sauces.
 Vinegar typically contains 5–8% acetic acid by volume.
 Usually, acetic acid is produced by the fermentation of ethanol or sugars by acetic acid bacteria.
 Various fruits, grains, alcoholic drinks, and other fermentable materials are used to provide several flavours to vinegar.
 During the process of manufacturing and refining vinegar from vegetable material, it is usual to use the decanting process to remove the heavier fats derived from the raw material in the process.